Saturday, January 23, 2010

 As the American Experience (who showed a documentary on Brownie in 2002) states, "Wise knew how to inspire her managers and dealers to work harder -- and to believe in themselves.
 She was a good -- if sentimental -- writer, and an excellent speaker.
 She offered women the opportunity to earn extra money, to travel, and to be part of an organization that pulled out the stops and did everything first class.
 She recognized women who got very little recognition elsewhere in their lives, bestowing upon them trophies, luxury goods and applause.
 And she taught others in the company how to do the same."

-Brownie soon became extremely popular with the media - while the grumpy Earl Tupper hated the attention, the charismatic Brownie lapped it up.
+Wise soon became extremely popular with the media - while the grumpy Earl Tupper hated the attention, the charismatic Wise lapped it up.
 She appeared on talk shows and in magazines.
-When the press implied that Brownie was solely responsible for Tupperware's success, Earl Tupper grew jealous and infuriated.
-He and Brownie began to disagree on business matters.
-Despite the fact that Tupperware by this point was selling so many products their manufacturing plant in New England couldn't keep up, he fired Brownie.
+When the press implied that Wise was solely responsible for Tupperware's success, Earl Tupper grew jealous and infuriated.
+He and Wise began to disagree on business matters.
+Despite the fact that Tupperware by this point was selling so many products their manufacturing plant in New England couldn't keep up, he fired Wise.
 She held no company stock and was given a one-year salary as severance.
 Every reference to her in company literature was removed.

 Such an unfit and unfair ending for a woman who made Tupperware a recognizable and household name.
-Make me proud - the next time you use a Tupperware product, take a few seconds to think of Brownie Wise.
+The next time you see or use a Tupperware product, take a few seconds to think of Brownie Wise.